prisma/prisma1/content/04-Reference/03-API/03-Mutations.md

 ```

-Note the variable type `AuthorcontactDetailsContactDetails` that follows a consistent naming schema:
+Notice the variable type `AuthorcontactDetailsContactDetails` that follows a consistent naming schema:

-* The original type name `Author`
+- The original type name `Author`
-* The related field name `contactDetails`
+- The related field name `contactDetails`
-* The related type name `ContactDetails`
+- The related type name `ContactDetails`

 You can also find the type name in the documentation in the Playground:

 ![](./graphql-variables-type-name.png?width=351)

-###### Updating an existing Author and connect it to new ContactDetails
+###### Updating an existing `Author` node and connect it to new `ContactDetails`

-Similarly, we can update an author and simultaneously create new contact details for that author:
+Similarly, we can update an `Author` node and simultaneously create new `ContactDetails` for it:

 ```graphql
 ---